joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Properties</summary>
-<p>Understand how properties associate values with a particular class, structure or enumeration.
+<p>We expect fellows to understand how properties associate values with a particular class, structure or enumeration.
 Create and use stored properties.
 Create and use computed properties.
 Know the following: </p>
 <ul>
 <li>Stored Properties</li>
 <li>Lazy Stored Property</li>